LLNL/Silo/docs/Chapter2-Section1.md

   The `DBPutQuadvar1` function writes a scalar variable associated with a quad mesh into a Silo file.
   A quad-var object contains the variable values, plus the `name` of the associated quad-mesh.
   Other information can also be included.
-  This function should be used for writing scalar fields, and its companion function, `DBPutQuadvar`, should be used for writing vector and tensor fields.
+  This function should be used for writing scalar fields, and its companion function, DBPutQuadvar, should be used for writing vector and tensor fields.

   For edge- and face-centered data, please refer to the description for `DBPutQuadvar` for a more detailed explanation.